 DIASPORA IN IDAHO

 The history of Idaho paints incredible stories of Native Americans, earlier immigrants into Idaho – such as the Basque, Chinese, Mexicans, Europeans, and others – and refugees as new Idahoans have evolved from suffering to having hope for a quality life, and faith in the support from their Idaho communities.
-With over 100 different peoples and countries of origin represented, Idaho captures the hearts of distinct peoples from the entire world.
+With 113 different peoples and countries of origin represented, Idaho captures the hearts of distinct peoples from around the world.